-Beaked Hazelnut is a native perennial shrub, growing from 6 to 16 feet in height, with open spreading branches that have light brown smooth bark, that with age forms a criss-pattern.
+Beaked Hazelnut is a native perennial shrub, growing from 6 to 16 feet in height, with open spreading branches that have light brown smooth bark, that with age becomes gray and more patterned.

 Twigs have a slight zigzag shape, are smooth or with sparse fine hair, but lack glandular hairs.
 Buds have 2-toned scales, a grayish brown overall with their bases more dark.
 Winter flower buds are ovoid with an acute tip.

-The leaves are alternate, simple, stalked, oval to narrowly elliptic, often with slight lobes near the pointed tip and with bases that are slightly heart-shaped.
-Leaf margins are irregularly double-toothed, the upper side is dark green and slightly fuzzy, at least on the veins, and the lower side is of pale color.
+The leaves are alternate, simple, stalked, oval to narrowly elliptic, often with slight lobes near the pointed tip and with bases that are narrowly heart-shaped to narrowly rounded.
+Leaf margins are irregularly double-toothed, the upper side is dark green and the underside is paler in color, and slightly fuzzy, at least on the veins.

 Flowers: Beaked Hazelnut is monoecious, that is, the male and female flowers are separate.
 Male flowers occur in light gray catkins in groups of 2 or 3, hanging from near the tips of branches.
 These form in fall, overwinter, and then elongate in the spring exposing the flowers.
-The female flowers develop from the winter ovoid buds, but in the spring, only the bright red stigma and styles protrude from the bud.
+The female flowers develop from the winter ovoid buds, either at the twig tips or further back on the twig.
+In the spring, only the bright red stigma and styles protrude from the bud.

 Seed: Fertile flowers produce 1/2 inch diameter edible brown nuts in clusters of 2 to 6.
 The nuts are completely hidden under bristly-hairy, leaf-like bracts that have a tubular beak more than 2x as long as the nut itself.
 These bracts are yellow-green to green initially, turning brown at maturity.
 Plants can bear fruit within 5 or 6 years.

 Habitat: Beaked Hazelnut grows in moist to dry fence rows, wood edges, thickets, in well drained soils with full to partial sun.
-It transplants well.
+It transplants well when young or from the offshoots of the root system.
+The root system is rhizomatous allowing the plant to spread via its root system.
+It also develops a taproot.

 Comparisons: The close relative of this species is American Hazelnut, C. americana.
 It has similar leaves and flowers but the fruit does not have the long tubular beak of C. cornuta.